apallath/WHAM/README.md

 ```

 ## Tests
-Integration tests are in the directory `tests/` and unit tests are in the directory `tests/tests_unit`.
-To run all tests at once, navigate to the directory `tests/` and run
+Integration tests are in the directory `tests/tests_integration` and unit tests are in the directory `tests/tests_unit`.
+Navigate to a test directory and run:

 ```sh
 pytest